CLICK HERE TO APPLY FOR CHESAPEAKE SEMESTER 2015

-We are no longer accepting applications for 2014.
+We are now accepting applications for 2015!

 Each fall, the Chesapeake Semester will engage a select group of students in the interdisciplinary study of North America’s largest estuary, the Chesapeake Bay.